 Requests should be processed within 12 hours.

-Before posting the sample of work to the moderator, please ensure the address on the moderator label corresponds to the address provided on the sample request.
+Before posting the sample of work to the moderator, make sure the address on the moderator label matches the address on the sample request.

-If it does not, please contact our customer support centre.
+If it doesn't, please contact our Customer Support Centre.

-Once you have submitted your marks to OCR and your moderator you will receive a moderation sample request.
+Once you have submitted your marks to OCR, you will receive a moderation sample request.

 For most specifications you will receive a sample request via email from email@example.com (see Exceptions below).